SOLAR-POWERED PLANE SUCCESSFULLY RELAYS HDTV/TELECOM OVER KAUAI

 "AeroVironment was excited to have demonstrated that our solar-powered aircraft can act as a reliable, secure, 12-mile (20-km) -high tower for the sophisticated communication payloads built by our Japanese friends," said AeroVironment vice-president Robert Curtin, director of the firm’s Design Development Center in Simi Valley, Calif.
 "This mission was exactly what the Pathfinder-Plus and its family of solar-powered aircraft are hoping to do on a continual routine basis."

 The project was conducted in a collaborative arrangement between the U.S. and Japan.
 In this arrangement, the Communication Research Laboratory and the Telecommunications Advancement Organization of Japan's Ministry of Public Management, Home Affairs, Post and Telecommunications developed and operated the telecommunications payloads and funded the flights.
 AeroVironment, Inc., based in Monrovia, Calif., modified the Pathfinder-Plus to safely carry the payloads, and conducted the flight operations at PMRF.
 NASA's Dryden Flight Research Center provided the use of the aircraft for this series of missions as well as safety oversight of aircraft preparation and flight operations.
 PMRF provided a home for the aircraft and the team, use of the airfield and coordinated access to the airspace where the flights were conducted.
-AeroVironment subsidiary Skytower, Inc., and Japan Stratosphere Communications, Inc. provided the necessary technical information exchange and communications to enable
+AeroVironment subsidiary Skytower, Inc., and Japan Stratosphere Communications, Inc. provided the necessary technical information exchange and communications to enable the international effort.

 Later this year, AeroVironment will fly the Pathfinder-Plus on another mission designed to demonstrate other potential commercial applications of UAVs.
 The Coffee Harvest Optimization study will have the aircraft flying precision patterns over a major coffee plantation on Kaua’i, while special cameras capture and transmit images of the ripening coffee to field managers on the ground.
 That effort is led by Dr. Stan Herwitz of Clark University, AeroViroment and NASA under a grant from NASA's Earth Science Enterprise, and is expected to take place in late September and early October.